-Stieger, Stefan and Pietschnig, Jakob and Kastner, Cornelia K. and Voracek, Martin and Swami, Viren (2010) Prevalence and acceptance of tattoos and piercings: a survey of adults from the Southern German-speaking area of Central Europe.
+Stieger, Stefan, Pietschnig, Jakob, Kastner, Cornelia K., Voracek, Martin and Swami, Viren (2010) Prevalence and acceptance of tattoos and piercings: a survey of adults from the Southern German-speaking area of Central Europe.
 Perceptual and Motor Skills, 110 (3C). pp. 1065-1074.
 ISSN 0031-5125Full text not available from this repository.

 The present study examined the prevalence and acceptance of body piercings and tattoos among a community sample from the southern German-speaking area of Central Europe.
 A total of 440 respondents completed information about their own body piercings and tattoos and reported whether they would be likely never to have piercings and tattoos in the future.
 Analyses indicated that 19.8 and 15.2% of respondents had piercings (excluding the earlobe) and tattoos, respectively.
 Women were more likely to have body piercings than men, but there were no sex differences in tattooing.
 There were also few sociodemographic differences in piercings and tattoos, and most participants reported being likely to consider body art in the future.
 These results are considered in relation to prevalence estimates of body art in other Western countries and the associated health risks.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||14 Sep 2011 11:58|